3LucasZ/My-Pet-Arduino/README.md

 My-Pet-Arduino Project!
 - Turn your Arduino into a friendly pet.
 - This project was built with the Arduino Nano 33 BLE Sense Board.
-- Entry for the Tensorflow Lite for Microcontrollers Challenge How to use:
+- Entry for the Tensorflow Lite for Microcontrollers Challenge.

+How to use:
 1) Get the Materials:
 - An Arduino Nano 33 BLE Sense Board